 All publicly filed documents in Vectren's most recent electric base rate case are available by visiting the IURC's electronic document system and entering docket number 43839.

-Recent Cases of Significance:
+Additional Cases of Significance:

 In addition to base rates, Vectren and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
 Rate adjustments via trackers are reviewed by the OUCC and approved by the IURC on a quarterly or semi-annual basis.